Records of the Reorganized Farmers Ditch Company

 Language of Materials

 The Reorganized Farmers Ditch Company was created in 1983 as a mutual ditch company in the state of Colorado from unusual circumstances.
 The predecessor organization was the Farmers Irrigating Ditch and Reservoir Company.
 The main purpose of both companies has been to store and deliver water for irrigation, drawn from the Big Thompson River.
 Legal and financial materials dominate the collection, but comprehensive sets of meeting minutes exist, along with fairly complete sets of early stock certificates and later water records.
 Supplementing these are maps of the entire ditch and some of its features, ditch rider diaries, and photographs.
 The collection also contains newspaper articles describing the 1982 Lawn Lake flood as well as related publications.
-Three series are open to the public: water records, printed materials, and photographs; the remainder are open only to current RFDC shareholders and attorneys.
+Some materials are open only to current RFDC shareholders and attorneys.
+A portion of the collection is digitized and online.

 Though the collection arrived in substantial disarray, there were groupings of materials by type, with some organized chronologically.
 These material types were arranged into the following series and further refined as appropriate.